V-Sekai/manuals/decisions/20231026-blender-steam-beta-version.md

 ## The Strategy

-Pin the blender version to the steam version of LTS Blender.
+Pin the blender version to the steam version of LTS Blender -- Blender (3.6)

 ## The Upside